-SAT Test Dates Locations
+Choosing Suitable SAT Test Dates And Locations

 SAT Test Dates that are Ideal for you

 SAT is a standard test recognized globally for college admissions.
-Almost all the colleges in the United States recommend SAT scores for admissions.
+Almost all the colleges in the United States recommend this scores for admissions.
 The test consists of 3 sections namely critical reading, math and writing.
 These subjects are considered to be common to all students irrespective of their backgrounds.
-Apart from this, there are SAT subject tests which are domain specific and offered in areas of literature, language, history, science and math.
+Apart from this, there are subject tests which are domain specific and offered in areas of literature, language, history, science and math.

 How to Select Dates

 - Each date has a registration deadline based on the US standard time.
 Keep this deadline in mind and be sure to register in time.
-However, if you miss the deadline there is a provision for late registration with an additional payment of $26.
+However, if you miss the deadline there is a provision for late enrollment with an additional payment of $26.
 You can avail this option from the College Board site.

 - Statistics over the years have proved that students tend to do well in subjects related to science and math immediately after the completion of their high school course.
 However, this is not the case with languages.
 So decide a date keeping this fact in mind.